This page has been updated and replaced as part of the DNREC Web Reboot Project.

-The Division of Energy and Climate is committed to providing expertise and resources to state leadership, citizens, and businesses to promote energy efficiency, renewable energy, and greenhouse gas emission reduction.
+DNREC's Division of Energy & Climate is committed to providing expertise and resources to state leadership, citizens, and businesses to promote energy efficiency, renewable energy, and greenhouse gas emission reduction.
+The Division of Energy & Climate is spearheading major efforts underway in Delaware for energy efficiency and renewable energy.

 Key drivers of energy policy and programs in Delaware include:

 Executive Order 18

 Leading By Example Towards A Clean Energy Economy & Sustainable Natural Environment.
 This executive order sets goals for reducing energy use increasing energy efficiency and use of renewable energy, as well as other sustainable practices and operations in state government facilities.

 Regional Greenhouse Gas Initiative (RGGI)